ansible-collections/community.general/docs/docsite/rst/guide_cmdrunner.rst

   This decorator unpacks the incoming ``value`` as a list of elements.

-  For example, in P(community.general.puppet,module_utils), it is used as:
+  For example, in ``ansible_collections.community.general.plugins.module_utils.puppet``, it is used as:

   .. code-block:: python